 Be prepared to speak to your Education Services Officer about your reasons for pursuing a degree as well as the details of your Tuition Assistance (TA) paperwork, Top-up benefits eligibility, and GI Bill® benefits eligibility.
 You can also share some of the reasons AIU meets your needs:

-- AIU is regionally accredited through the Higher Learning Commission (www.hlcommission.org)_and was named among the Military Times “Best for Vets: Colleges 2020.
+- American InterContinental University, AIU, is part of the American InterContinental University System, which is accredited by the Higher Learning Commission (hlcommission.org), a regional accreditation agency recognized by the U.S. Department of Education and was named among the Military Times “Best for Vets: Colleges 2020.

 - AIU military students can earn college-level credits through the ACE program, CLEP exams, DSST exams and transfer credit review*.